AlanChou/Adversarial-Training-for-Free/README.md

 | ---------------------------| ----------- |
 | [ WideResNet 28-10 ]       | 46.93%      |

 I did not test every epoch's checkpoint.
 I simply chose from one of the last epochs to test.
-Results might be slightly better.
-I've also released the checkpoint in the below link) <br>
+Results might be slightly different.
+I've also released the checkpoint in the below Google Drive link) <br>
 I have trouble training with ResNet56 and ResNet20 to the baseline they supposed to have which may suggest that this method does not apply to any given models.
 Please don't hesitate to share your results if you know how to fix this.
 `checkpoint` [Google Drive](https://drive.google.com/file/d/1iZ52Ctcwty8bLMvLJJMlWcHL-__lJcbo/view?usp=sharing)